 Putting it All Together

 To make this all happen, a new level of cooperation must exist.
-Brokers may be needed at the intersections of the networks to keep certain data private and secure.
-Competitive data will be protected and not shared.
-Linking all of this is a ton of software.
-For scheduling purposes, software is already being used to track where drivers are, when pickups are made, and how much mail is coming in.
-There is already software available to deal with combined delivery services and sharing of delivery revenue/expenses.
-The opportunity is there: $327 billion to be spent on e-commerce in 2016.
+We may need Brokers at the intersections of the networks to keep certain data private and secure.
+Competitive data needs protection, without sharing.
+Linking all of this requires a ton of software.
+For scheduling purposes, software already exists to track driver locations, when pickups happen, and how much mail comes and goes.
+We already create software to deal with combined delivery services and sharing of delivery revenue/expenses.
+The opportunity lives: $327 billion to spend on e-commerce in 2016.

-Now it’s up to us to build the right infrastructure to seize and grow that opportunity.
+Now it’s up to us to build the right e-commerce infrastructure to seize and grow that opportunity.